Raymond Moriyama: Honours

-In 2003, he was made a member of the Order of the Rising Sun, 4th class, a Japanese award given in recognition for his services to Japanese culture in Canada.
+In 2003, Moriyama was made a member of the Order of the Rising Sun, 4th class, a Japanese award given in recognition for his services to Japanese culture in Canada.

 In 2007, he was honoured with a postage stamp by Canada Post featuring his design for the Ontario Science Centre.

-In 2009, he was one of nine laureates to receive a Governor General's Award in Visual and Media Arts.
+In 2009, Moriyama was one of nine laureates to receive a Governor General's Award in Visual and Media Arts.

 In 2010, he won the Sakura Award, for his impact and dedication in the promotion of Japanese culture worldwide.

-In 2012, he received a Queen Elizabeth II Golden Jubilee Medal.
+In 2012, Moriyama received a Queen Elizabeth II Diamond Jubilee Medal.
 He also created a $200,000 endowment with the Royal Architectural Institute of Canada called the Moriyama RAIC International Prize.

-In June 2013, he received an honorary doctorate from the University of Calgary.
+In June 2013, Moriyama received an honorary doctorate from the University of Calgary.